 The faculty advisor for Phi Alpha Theta is Dr. Brian Crim, assistant professor of history.

 2018 Induction Ceremony

-The ceremony featured comments from Professor Adam Dean concerning the value of internship experiences in the profession.
-Professor Dean noted new opportunities with the City of Lynchburg and the Historic Sandusky House.
+The ceremony featured comments from Professor Nichole Sanders concerning the future of digital humanities for research and career opportunities.
 This year’s initiates all share a love of history and include not only majors in history but also in international relations, criminology, political science, communication studies, and interdisciplinary studies-teacher education.

 Phi Alpha Theta History

 Phi Alpha Theta was organized at the University of Arkansas on March 17, 1921.
 Since that time it has grown to more than 900 chapters in 50 states and has more chapters than any of the other accredited honor societies holding membership in the Association of College Honor Societies.
 The total number of initiates since its inception is more than 350,000.

 Phi Alpha Theta is composed of chapters in accredited colleges and universities.
 All students in these institutions who have completed the required number of history courses and are maintaining high standards in their college or university studies are eligible for membership.